 Study of the integrated principles of biology with emphasis on molecular and cellular aspects of organisms, genetics, and organismal homeostatic mechanisms.
 Course consists of both lecture and laboratory components.
+Credits: 4

-Prerequisites: MTH 101 or proficiency
+Prerequisites: MTH 101 MTH 103 Or proficiency

 BIO 112: Principles of Biology II